Getting started with Arista Community Labs

 GitHub Codespaces is a commercial offering from GitHub.
 As of October 2024, all GitHub users have 120 hours of Codespace time available for free each month.

-By default, if all 120 hours are consumed and the Spending Limit for Codespaces is $0, then Codespace usage cannot continue until the hours are replenished the following month.
+By default, if all 120 hours are consumed and the User's Spending Limit for Codespaces is $0, then Codespace usage will stop and cannot continue until the hours are replenished the following month.

 When and how would GitHub charge me for this?💰

 A GitHub user will never be charged for Codespace usage by default.
-The feature will stop working until the hours are renewed the next month.
+Codespaces will stop working until the hours are renewed the next month.

 Users can define a Payment Method and Spending Limit for Codespaces.
 Once defined, usage beyond 120 hours can continue as long as the spending limit is not exceeded.
 Once a defined spending limit has been reached, Codespace usage cannot continue until the next month.